scvalex/ltc/docs/final.md

 \label{sec:vector-clocks}

+We now move on to a discussion about how we identify data store states.
+To be more precise, we are actually identifying the changes that transform states, but we adopt the convention that a state shares the identifier of the last change that led to it.

 Many distributed systems need to create globally unique identifiers for events, and to determine a global logical ordering for them.
 This is definitely the case for LTc, which attempts to store historic